Sugeshan19/SR-FLIPFLOP-USING-CASE/README.md

 **RESULTS**

-SR flipflop using verilog and validating their functionality using their functional tables are verified
+Thus the SR flipflop using verilog and validating their functionality using their functional tables are verified